Thanks to dramatic energy savings, long life, and amazing color

 color temperatures to enhance and nourish specific inhabitants.
 Our Select

-Panorama Pro fixtures, page 3, offer options for varied aquariums.
+Panorama Pro fixtures offer options for varied aquariums.

 Use LEDs designed to grow corals.
 Our experts at our Aquaculture